 Researchers disagree about the benefits of nitric oxide (Glyceryl Trinitrate) patches, and Electronic Wave Shock Treatment (EWST).
 EWST is also known as Electronic Shock Wave Therapy (ESWT) and extracorporeal shockwave therapy.
-Both are non-invasive medical approaches that you may want to discuss with your doctor.
+Limited research has found that Iontophoresis with Dexamethazone (delivery of dexamethasone through the skin via an electrical current) is an effective treatment, however the study’s small sample size limits the possibility of drawing definite conclusions.
+Note the warnings about cortisone (Dexamthasone is a corticosteroid) in Causes of Achilles Tendon Injury.
+Each is considered a non-invasive medical approach that you may want to discuss with your doctor.

 As a last resort, consider surgery.
 Surgery involves cutting away the areas of degeneration.
 The most common approach is to remove the outer area or sheath of the tendon and then cut out the degenerative areas.
 The scalpel is inserted into the degenerative area of the tendon and then, while the scalpel is inserted, the patient flexes and extends the foot.
 The process is then repeated just above, below, to the left, and to the right of the original insertion.
 Again, fully explore other option before considering surgery.